jakeogh/hashfs/README.rst

 .. code-block:: python

-    from hashfs import HashFS
+    from uhashfs import uHashFS

-Designate a root folder for ``HashFS``.
+Designate a root folder for ``uHashFS``.
 If the folder doesn't already exist, it will be created on the first write.
+A second folder (defaulting to root + '.tmp' will also be created if not specified via tmproot.
+It needs to reside on the same filesystem as the root folder.

 .. code-block:: python

     # Set the `depth` to the number of subfolders the file's hash should be split when saving.
     # Set the `width` to the desired width of each subfolder.
-    fs = HashFS('temp_hashfs', depth=4, width=1, algorithm='sha256')
+    fs = uHashFS(root='temp_hashfs', depth=4, width=1, algorithm='sha256')

     # With depth=4 and width=1, files will be saved in the following pattern:
     # temp_hashfs/a/b/c/d/abcdefghijklmnopqrstuvwxyz